AriFordsham/GHCWiki/dependent-haskell.md

 </td></tr></table>

 <table><tr><th>Visible</th>
 <td>*Visibility* refers to whether or not the argument must appear at **definitions** and **call sites** in the program text.
 If something is not visible, the table lists how GHC is to fill in the missing bit at call sites.
 If something is visible, we must specify how it is parsed, noting that the term- and type-level parsers are different.
-For example:
+For example (not implemented):

 ```wiki
 -- Invisible ----